thomashoneyman/purescript-halogen-hooks/README.md

 Hooks offer a simpler mental model for writing stateful code in Halogen.
 They are a better alternative to higher-order and renderless components and offer a more convenient way to write most ordinary components.
 They can be incrementally adopted and require no changes to existing components in your application.

 > **Note:** Hooks can be used in production code today, but Hooks are not as performant as regular Halogen components.
 A Hooks-based component is typically 1.5x slower and uses 1.75x the memory of an equivalent Halogen component.
-In most use cases this performance difference is not noticeable, but it is worth keeping in mind if you are using Hooks in a large, performance-sensitive application.
+In most use cases this performance difference is not noticeable, but keep this in mind if you are using Hooks in a large, performance-sensitive application.
+Please feel free to contribute performance improvements!

 Learn more about Hooks: